All Episodes

 You want a high altitude because you want thin air.

-The thinner the air, the less fuel theoretically you use, because it takes less thrust to get you through that air.
+The thinner the air, the less fuel theoretically you use because it takes less thrust to get you through that air.

-The superson, the the Concord flew at 60.
+The Concorde flew at 60.

-You could see the curvature of the Earth.
+You could see the curvature of the earth.

-But you couldn't turn on the afterburners until you got so far out to sea uh so that the booms only disturb the whales, you know, and screw them.
+But you couldn't turn on the afterburners until you got so far out to sea so that the booms only disturb the whales, you know, and screw them.

-The environmentalists heard about it.
+The only environmentalists heard about it.

-But but throttling back the airlines on the concept is gonna save money, it's gonna do just the opposite.
+But throttling back the airlines on the concept is going to save money.

-It's gonna make the aircraft inefficient.
+It's going to make the aircraft inefficient.

 What, Mr. Snerdley?

-I mean, it to fly, that thing flew two thousand miles an hour.
+I mean, to fly, that thing flew 2,000 miles an hour.

 I mean, that burned a lot of fuel.